abrowne93/reward/README.md

 # reward

+I have implemented Selenium Tests for the Admin Employee UI and provided a file with other examples of Test Scenarios that should be run.
+Cucumber has not been implemented, instead an example of what the test would look like is provided in the Design Document.

 Files:
 Design Document.docx
 This is the design document which includes the technologies I would use.
 It also contains Assumptions that I made.